FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 touch config.js
 ```

-Inside of that config file, you are going to copy the OAuth info from the FusionAuth admin panel of your application, React Auth.
+Inside of that config file, you are going to copy the OAuth info from the FusionAuth admin panel of your application, `React Auth`.
 To do so, on `localhost:9011`, navigate to "Applications", then the "React Auth" configuration, then click the "View" button.

 You must copy in your unique versions of the following:
 - clientID